 The Town adopts its budget under regulations of the New Hampshire Department of Revenue Administration which differs from accounting principles generally accepted in the United States of America.
-Consequently, budgetary information is not presented for the Cable Advisory Board Fund as the information is neither practical nor meaningful.
+Consequently, budgetary information is not presented for the Cable Advisory Board Fund nor the Police Special Details Fund, as the information is neither practical nor meaningful.